Dr. Julissa Ossorio-Bermúdez

 Para VERSION EN ESPAÑOL oprima aquí.

 Julissa Ossorio-Bermúdez has a PhD on Anthropological Studies in Ethnomusicology of Queen’s University, Belfast, UK.
 Her doctoral thesis was focused on analyzing the relationship of music in the process of constructing and negotiating identities; particularly, gender and religious identity.
 She also pursued a Master’s degree on Music Education at New York University (NYU) and a bachelor’s degree in music education at University of Puerto Rico-Río Piedras, her main instrument being voice.
-She is currently pursuing a second Master’s degree in Divinity at the Evangelical Seminary of Puerto Rico and is particularly interested in the link between music and religion.
-She is also an adjunct professor at Interamerican University, Metropolitan Campus, at their Popular Music Department.
+She holds a Master’s degree in Divinity from the Evangelical Seminary of Puerto Rico and a third master in Administration and Educational Leadership from the Interamerican University of Puerto Rico.
+She is also an adjunct professor at various higher education institutions: Interamerican University of Puerto Rico, Evangelical Seminary of Puerto Rico, Universidad Teologica del Caribe, Garrett Evangelical-Theological Semininary and Lexington Theological Seminary.

 She has a vast choral experience including de University of Puerto Rico-Río Piedras Choir, Concert Choir, San Juan Phillarmonic Choir, NYU Singers, and presently, Coralia.
 Throughout her choral career, Dr. Ossorio-Bermúdez has participated in several editions of the Casals Festival of Puerto Rico and in several operas including: Othello (Verdi), Faust (Gounod), Cavalleria Rusticana (Mascagni), Pagliacci (Leoncavallo) and La Traviata (Verdi), all performances with world-renowned conductors.
 She has also participated in Gala concerts of world-renowned singers such as Salvatore Licitra, Marcelo Álvarez, Roberto Alagna, Ben Hepner, and Angela Gheorghiu.
 Likewise, she was a member of the Centennial Choir of the University of Puerto Rico, allowing her to sing at the Carnegie Hall in New York City.